PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 10:00:34
+Last updated: 2024-04-09 10:03:00
-Random Quote: The title was but a courtesy due him as a council member; Varys was lord of nothing but the spiderweb, the master of none but his whispers.  -  Catelyn Stark
+Random Quote: She had seen Bronn fight on the high road; it was no accident that he had survived the journey while other men had died.
+He moved like a panther, and that ugly sword of his seemed a part of his arm.  -  Catelyn Stark